Monitoring Degree Progress

 All formal feedback and notification regarding candidacy will be sent to the student’s UMD e-mail account by Advising and Academic Services staff.

 Students must file a graduation clearance form when they have completed or are in progress of 90 credits.
 The online Graduation Planner is to be filled out by the student with the assistance of their advisor.
 An advisor signature is required on the graduation clearance form.
 A preliminary credit check is performed the term before the student's expected graduation, and a copy is sent to the student’s University email account.
-The credit check also includes information on how the student can pre-register for LSBE classes during their last term.
-More details are available on the page explaining how we monitor students' degree progression.
+Students are encouraged to register at their assigned registration date and time to maximize course availability.

 Monitoring Academic Standing

-If at the end of a semester on probation, a student fails to attain a UM GPA of at least 2.00, that student may be academically dismissed.
-Because some students have trouble adjusting to the standards of a university education, first-term students are not subject to immediate dismissal if their U of M GPA is less than 2.00.
-A dismissal action results in the cancellation of all classes for the upcoming semester.
-Academic dismissal also affects financial aid eligibility and on-campus housing as well.
-Students who wish to appeal their academic dismissal must submit an LSBE internal petition, including a letter requesting to receive an extension on their probationary status, along with any supporting documentation that addresses the student's academic performance.
+If at the end of a semester on probation, a student fails to attain a UM GPA of at least 2.00, that student may be academically suspended.
+Because some students have trouble adjusting to the standards of a university education, first-term students are not subject to immediate suspension if their U of M GPA is less than 2.00.
+A suspension action results in the cancellation of all classes for the upcoming semester.
+Academic suspension also affects financial aid eligibility and on-campus housing as well.
+Students who wish to appeal their academic suspension must submit an LSBE internal petition, including a letter requesting to receive an extension on their probationary status, along with any supporting documentation that addresses the student's academic performance.
 The letter must also contain a specific action plan that addresses the student's academic situation.
 Questions about this process can be sent to the Director of LSBE Advising and Academic Services by calling (218) 726-6594 or by e-mail at [email protected].

 If you wish to seek further clarification of these issues, please come to the LSBE Advising and Academic Services Office in LSBE 111A.